Rules & Forms

 To request any accommodation to participate in the 4-H Shooting Sports National Championships, the individual or state coordinator MUST contact the host state Match Director, Steve Pritchard, before completing the registration process and prior to the registration deadline.
 Those instances require individuals to complete and submit an Accomodation Request Form.
 If a needed accommodation arises after the event registration deadline, please submit the request as soon as possible using the same Accommodation Form and contact your state coordinator.

-The distance for all silhouette matches (Muzzleloading, Smallbore Pistol, Smallbore Rifle) will be measured in “yards” not “meters” for 2022 to accommodate available space.
-We will be able to offer 32 firing points this year on a temporary silhouette range located on the Cowboy Action Range at HPSP.
+The distance for all silhouette matches (Muzzleloading, Smallbore Pistol, Smallbore Rifle) will be measured in “yards” not “meters” for 2024 to accommodate available space.
+We will be able to offer 32 firing points on the Cowboy Action Range at Heartland Public Shooting Park.

 • In all archery disciplines, no coaches, parents, or spectators will be allowed on any ranges during competition.
 Only coaches and/or parents will be allowed on ranges for equipment failure or medical reasons with permission from CRO and/or ARO.